treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 ## Enable Virtualization, Install Virtualbox, and Install Vagrant

-Since we are planning on using VirtualBox to control Virtual Machines with our RaspberryPi, we must first enable virtualization
+Since we are planning on using VirtualBox to control Virtual Machines with our Raspberry Pi, we must first enable virtualization

-Please visit the following website to learn how to enable Virtualization on your own machine: https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968
+Please visit the following website to learn how to enable virtualization on your own machine: https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968

 Next, we must install VirtualBox to get Vagrant to work properly

 Windows users should do the following:
-- Go to https://www.virtualbox.org/wiki/Downloads and select windows hosts to install virtualbox
+- Go to https://www.virtualbox.org/wiki/Downloads and select windows hosts to install VirtualBox
-- Follow the steps until you can successfully open virtual box
+- Follow the steps until you can successfully open VirtualBbox

 macOS or Linux users should do the following:
 - In your command line interface type the following: `brew cask install virtualbox` or `sudo apt-get install virtualbox`